 This is such an easy method that you are going to knock yourself on the head that you didn’t do it earlier!
 As an added benefit, I love it when I peel them as it makes your house smell amazing!

-Step One: Wash the lemon with warm soapy water to get any excess residue out of the lemon peel.
+Wash the lemon with warm soapy water to clean it.

-Step Two: Use a peeler or a paring knife to take the topmost layer of lemon peel away from the rind.
-Make sure you scrape just the yellow section and not the bitter white layer.
-The benefit of using a peeler is that you will get larger slices.
-The larger slices make it easier to handle.
+Use a peeler or a paring knife to remove the topmost layer of lemon peel from the rind.
+Make sure you scrape just the yellow layer and not the bitter white layer.
+The benefit of using a peeler is that you will get larger slices which makes them easier to handle.

 This is a great option and I love using my micro plane.
-This allows you to get the ends of the lemon better and does a great job not taking off too much.
+It gets the ends of the lemon better and it does a great job not taking off too much.

-You won’t get the white pith at all with the micro plane.
+You won’t get the white pith at all with this tool.

-Now that you know how to pick out great lemons and you learned how to peel or grate them, let’s move right into drying!
-This is so easy that you are going to love it!
+Now that you know how to pick out great lemons and you have peeled or grated them, let’s move right into drying.
+You are going to love it!

-Step One: Heat the oven to 200 degrees.
-Lay the lemon peels on a sheet pan that is lined with parchment paper making sure they do not touch.
+Heat the oven to 200 degrees.
+Lay the lemon peels on a sheet pan lined with parchment paper, making sure they do not touch.

-Take note: The peels will turn darker if you use the oven.
+⚠️ Take note: The peels will darken if you use the oven.
 They will stay more vibrant yellow if you use the dehydrator.
 The darker color does not affect the taste.

-Using the dehydrator is perfect for drying your lemon peels.
-This is completely hands-off once you turn on the dehydrator.
+Using the dehydrator is perfect for drying the peels.
+This is completely hands-off once you turn it on.

-Step One: Lay out the lemon peels on the dehydrator trays, being careful not to have them touch.
+Lay out the lemon peels on the trays, being careful not to have them touch each other.

-Step Two: Turn the dehydrator on to 95 degrees for 8-10 hours.
-I like to check at the eight hour mark as well as everyone’s dehydrator is different.
+Turn the dehydrator to 95 degrees for 8-10 hours.
+Check at the eight hour mark as everyone’s dehydrator is different.